 All adults at Westerly are expected to serve as role models for the students.
 As partners in education, parents/guardians should understand that the School serves the needs of a variety of families and that flexibility and cooperation help make the school culture one that can be enjoyed by everyone.
-Parents/Guardians are expected to uphold the values of the school in their dealings with school personnel and students.
-Westerly School reserves the right to discontinue a student's enrollment based upon his or her uncooperative, disruptive, or other unacceptable behaviors, and/or poor levels of academic achievement, as determined by the Head of School in his or her sole discretion.
+Parents/Guardians are expected to uphold the values of the school in their dealings with school personnel, students, and other parents and families.
+Westerly School reserves the right to discontinue a student's enrollment based upon their uncooperative, disruptive, or other unacceptable behaviors, and/or poor levels of academic achievement, as determined by the Head of School in their sole discretion.
 Furthermore, a positive and constructive working relationship between Westerly and parents/guardians is essential to the fulfillment of the School's educational purpose.
-The School reserves the right to dismiss a student if the Head of School, in his or her sole discretion, determines that the actions of a parent or guardian impairs the positive culture of the School.
-Westerly's expectation about the behavior and actions of its students and their parents/guardians include off campus school related activities as well as those on campus.
+The School reserves the right to dismiss a student if the Head of School, in their sole discretion, determines that the actions of a parent or guardian impairs the positive culture of the School.
+Westerly's expectation about the behavior and actions of its students and their parents/guardians include off campus school related activities and communications as well as those on campus.